mishcodes09/mishcodes09/README.md

 👋 Hi, I’m Mihle Mncunzwa (@mishcodes09)!

-🎓 Computer Science student at Varsity College, learning how to build complex projects
+🎓 Computer Science student at Varsity College, learning how to code

 📫 Reach me at mishssmicrosoft@gmail.com or on LinkedIn.